welfare-state-analytics/riksdagen-corpus/scripts/README.md

 4. Run `scripts/resegment.py` to segment and label introductions in `corpus/protocols/<year>/*.xml` files
 5. Run `scripts/add_uuid.py` to make sure any new segments have a uuid.
 6. Run `scripts/find_dates.py` to find marginal notes with dates and add dates to metadata.
-7. `scripts/build_classifier.py`
-	different args!?
+7. Run `scripts/build_classifier.py` (the classifier doesn't need to be built every time) different args!?
 	- `--datapath` : needs a file currently at `input/curation/classifier_data.csv` (but how is this file generated? it's a mystery... it just exists)
 	- `--epochs` (can use the default)
 	- writes to the `segment-classifier/` ... how does it relate to years of protocols? it doesn't – it's apparently trained generally and `scripts/reclassify.py` allows to specify which years are operated on

 8. Run `scripts/reclassify.py` to reclassify utterances and notes
-    - nb. `build_classifier writes to `segment-classifier/`, but this reads from `input/segment-classifier/`, so the output needs to be moved, or we can fix the discrepancy
+    - nb. `build_classifier` writes to `segment-classifier/`, but this reads from `input/segment-classifier/`, so the output needs to be moved, or we can fix the discrepancy

 9. Run `scripts/dollar_sign_replace.py` to replace dollar signs.
 10. Run `scripts/fix_capitalized_dashes.py`.